MGantz22/Solo-Project-7/README.md

 ## Setup/Installation Requirements

-* clone this repo & navigate to the Bakery directory
+* clone this repo & navigate to the GantzBakery directory
 * open a command line prompt
 * build the project using $ `dotnet build`
 * execute code with $ `dotnet run`

 ## To Execute Tests

-* clone the repo and/or navigate to the Bakery.Tests directory
+* clone the repo and/or navigate to the GantzBakery.Tests directory
 * open a command line prompt
 * enter $ `dotnet restore`
 * enter $ `dotnet test`